calebsmith/yaml-compose/README.md

 ## Rationale

-Many tools such as k8s, helm, and docker-compose use YAML configuration files.
-Some tools such as Azure Pipelines have templating capability but it is otherwise difficult to keep these files DRY and organized.
+Many tools such as k8s, helm, and docker-compose use YAML configuration files extensively.
+Some tools such as Azure Pipelines have templating capability but it is otherwise difficult to keep these files DRY and organized and not available for all such tools.

 Namely, it is often desirable to:
-1. Loading - Load a YAML file as data and use these as template variables
+1. Load a YAML file as data and use these as template variables
-2. Injection - Directly include the contents of one YAML file in another.
+2. Directly include the contents of one YAML file in another.

+In yaml-compose, these techniques are called "loading" and "injecting" respectively.

 yaml-compose has simple mechanisms for each of these and they can work recursively and in tandem. i.e. One can inject a template that injects another, loads yet another and so on.

-(See "Usage" below for a practical example for docker-compose files)
+(See "Usage" below for more details and examples)

 ## Installation